Skip to navigation Skip to content

 • the Third Party Information Summary (TPIS) screen in Customer First

-• the job seeker's statement at new claim, or
+• the job seeker's statement at new claim (additional unemployment details will be required before compliance generation, see: Employment Separation Certificate (SU001), or

-• formal termination advice (i.e. letter) from the employer
+• formal termination advice (that is, a letter) from the employer

-If the job seeker and employer's statements show unemployment was not voluntary and not due to misconduct or ill health/medical condition, a compliance investigation does not need to be generated.
+If the job seeker and employer's statements show unemployment was not voluntary and not due to misconduct or ill health/medical condition, do not generate a compliance investigation.

 If the job seeker and employer statements: